Lovelace Stamer

-Sir Lovelace Tomlinson Stamer, 3rd Baronet, VD (18 October 1829 – 29 October 1908) was the first Anglican Bishop of Shrewsbury in the modern era.
+The Right Reverend Sir Lovelace Tomlinson Stamer, 3rd Baronet, VD (18 October 1829 – 29 October 1908) was the first Anglican Bishop of Shrewsbury in the modern era.

-Life
+Early life and education

-Lovelace Stamer was born into an Anglo-Irish noble family at York.
-He succeeded to the family baronetcy, originally created in 1809 for his grandfather, twice Lord Mayor of Dublin, following the death of his father in 1860.
+Lovelace Stamer was born in York into an Anglo-Irish noble family, the son of Sir Lovelace Stamer, 2nd baronet and his wife Caroline Tomlinson.
+He succeeded to the family baronetcy, originally created in 1809 for his grandfather Sir William Stamer, twice Lord Mayor of Dublin, following the death of his father in 1860.

-He was educated at Rugby and Trinity College, Cambridge, where he took part in his college's first rowing crew and graduated BA in 1835 and MA in 1856, and was awarded degree as DD in 1888.
-Ordained priest in 1855, he began his career with curacies at Clay Cross, Derbyshire, in 1853-54 and Turvey in 1854.
-There then followed a short spell as Curate-in-charge at Long Melford, Suffolk before in 1858 he was appointed the Rector of Stoke-on-Trent, a position he held for 34 years.
+He was educated at Rugby and Trinity College, Cambridge, where he took part in his college's first rowing crew and graduated BA in 1835 and MA in 1856.
+He was later awarded the degree of Doctor of Divinity (DD) in 1888.

+Career

+Stamer was Ordained priest in 1855, and began his career with curacies at Clay Cross, Derbyshire, in 1853-54 and Turvey in 1854.
+There then followed a short spell as Curate-in-charge at Long Melford, Suffolk.

+In 1858, Stamer succeeded his uncle, J W Tomlinson, as Rector of Stoke-on-Trent, a position he was to hold for 34 years.
 When he arrived at Stoke, there was one Anglican parish church (now known as Stoke Minster) in the growing Potteries town.
 He led an improvement in local ministry to the area, leaving it with four Anglican churches, and five school or mission churches.

-He was also keenly interested in education, helping found night schools for working men in 1863, and was Chairman of the Stoke Schools Board from its founding in 1871.
+Stamer was also keenly interested in education, helping found night schools for working men in 1863, and was Chairman of the Stoke Schools Board from its founding in 1871.
 He took part in local government by serving as Chief Bailiff of Stoke (equivalent to the later mayor of the borough) in 1867–68.
 He was from 1860 honorary chaplain to the area's volunteer infantry force, later the 1st Volunteer Battalion, North Staffordshire Regiment, and was ultimately awarded the Volunteer Decoration (VD).